What is Chemical Injection Soil Stabilization and Why Does it Matter

 How long does the soil stabilization process take?

-Most residential soil stabilization projects are completed in a day or two, depending on property size and soil condition.
+Most residential projects are completed within one to two days, depending on the property size and soil conditions.

 Will it damage my landscaping?

-No. The injection process is designed to be minimally invasive, often performed with handheld tools that preserve your yard and garden.
+No. The process is minimally invasive, often using handheld tools that preserve your yard and garden.

 How long does soil stabilization last?